abhididdigi/abhididdigi.github.io/_posts/2012-07-29-send-an-attachment-from-service-now-and-store-it-on-ftp-server-v-i-a-mid-server.md

 ---
 layout: post
-title: Send an Attachment from Service Now and store it on FTP server via MID server
+title: Send an Attachment from ServiceNow and Store It on an FTP Server via MID Server
 tag: servicenow
 ---